agebrock/globup/README.md

 ## Usage
 GlobUp provides several useful methods to simplify your file and directory operations.
 Here's how you can use it:
+(you can find the examples in the test folder)

 ### Importing Modules
 ```typescript